bingotang1981/natt/docs/design.md

 **Control Flow:**
 1. Client connects to the server's `bindPort`, establishing a control connection
 2. Client sends a `Register` message to complete identity registration
-3. Client sends a `ProxyRequest` to request port mapping
+3. Client sends a `ConfigQuery` message to request proxy/rproxy rules
-4. Server replies with `ProxyResponse`, confirms the mapping, and starts listening on the corresponding port
+4. Server looks up the rules for this `clientId`, starts listening on the corresponding proxy ports, and replies with `ConfigResponse` containing the rules
 5. Both sides send periodic `Heartbeat` messages for keepalive

 **Data Flow — Proxy Mode (External → Internal):**